atsign-foundation/at_talk/README.md

 ## Usage

-You need to put your @<your atsign>.atKeys file in ~/.atsign/keys and then run the dart program detailing your and the remote atSign you want to chat with.
+You need to put your @<your atSign>.atKeys file in ~/.atsign/keys and then run the dart program detailing your atSign and the remote atSign you want to chat with.

 e.g.